clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

 .. note::

-   The proceeding sections of this tutorial are standard to Docker setup and configuration.
+   The remaining sections of this tutorial are standard to Docker setup and configuration.
 If you are familiar with Docker basics, you do not need to continue reading.
 The following sections are provided here for sake of completeness.